natefoo/suniversal/README.md

 ## TL;DR

-*suniversal* is a USB adapter for *SUN Type 5* keyboards.
-It is developed on a *Pro Micro Arduino-*compatible board, but other boards based on the *ATmega32u4* micro-controller should work as well.
+*suniversal* is a USB adapter for non-USB *SUN* keyboards.
+It is developed on a *Pro Micro Arduino*-compatible board, but other boards based on the *ATmega32u4* micro-controller should work as well.

 #### What's New
 I finally got hold of a *SUN* mouse (model *Compact 1*, *SUN* no. 370-1586-03), so I could test and adapt my initial implementation for mouse support.